armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 16
+    The typos encountered in today's lecture have all been corrected (if I missed any, let me know.)

+      - The first parse tree example has been corrected, and I've also massaged the definition of parse tree's a bit so that we don't need to draw the “pointless nodes” I mentioned.
+The first example shows what we omit.

+    Also note, especially for those in the Monday tutorial, the live coding notes on Scala have been updated.

+      - A motivation section has been added which should better describe why we are coding the way we are in Scala.
+      - One further update will be coming with some changes that came up during today's tutorial.

   - September 15
     Each student of this course should now have a (private) GitLab repository, at the address